sogaiu/janet-glossary/README.md

     fiber that was scheduled to run by the event loop" or "a fiber on the event loop".

+* keyword - a Janet data structure consisting of an immutable sequence of bytes.
+The literal form starts with a colon character.

+* long-buffer - a Janet syntactic literal that when parsed, results in a Janet buffer.
+A long-buffer starts with the @ character, followed by some number of backticks, roughly the buffer content, and then ending with the same number of backticks as those that came immediately after the @ character.

+* long-string - a Janet syntactic literal that when parsed, results in a Janet string.
+A long-string starts and ends with the same number of backtick characters.

 * signal - a value "raised" by a fiber during its execution.  an ancestor fiber that has an appropriate "mask" can trap / block / capture (and examine) such values and take some kind of action.